Periscope may be reborn, but Facebook Live will thrive in 2018.

 33% of companies were using Periscope compared to Facebook Live, but by the end of the year, preference had shifted to 47% preferring Facebook Live to Periscope.

 Ultimately, Facebook is proving itself as an unstoppable live streaming force, due to its size and accessibility.
-Periscope may possess unique business features to effectively track celebrity engagement, but currently the comfortability of Facebook Live will help the platform remain in its own live streaming class for celebrity marketers.
+Periscope may possess unique business features to effectively track celebrity engagement, but currently the comfortability of Facebook Live will help the platform remain in its own live streaming class for celebrity marketers, but don’t count out YouTube’s ability to challenge and become another giant in the field.

 photo credit: www.flickr.com